 Applications are invited for a post in Professor Tinker’s laboratory within the William Harvey Heart Centre, part of the internationally renowned William Harvey Research Institute at Barts & The London School of Medicine & Dentistry.
 The laboratory has interests in cardiac arrhythmia and specifically studies how potassium channels and signalling pathways control the activity of the heart and blood vessels.
 The post supports a programme of work funded by the British Heart Foundation investigating the role of ATP-sensitive potassium channels in cardiovascular pathophysiology.
 The successful applicant will be expected to prosecute the aims of that project and an interest in integrative physiology would be appropriate.
 The successful candidate needs a degree in an appropriate biological science and will work with two postdoctoral research fellows.
 Salary will be in the region of Grade 3 dependent on experience.
 This appointment will be until 31st December 2020.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-Details about the William Harvey Research Institute can be found at https://www.qmul.ac.uk/whri/
+Details about the school/dept/institute can be found at http://www.whri.qmul.ac.uk

 Valuing Diversity & Committed to Equality